MushroomEternalDev/MushroomEternalAHSniper/README.md

 NOTE:
 - The more money you have the more money you will make.
 (Very common sense, but don't want people getting angry.)
 - For some reason BZ notifier breaks with this mod.
-Remove the mod and it will fix itself.
+Remove BZ notifier mod and it will fix itself.

 Report bugs pls.